Introduction to React for Complete Beginners

 - Create a custom hook that takes a

-. - Use the
+value. - Use the

-. - Use the
+useRef()hook to create areffor thevalue. - Use the

-hook to remember the latestvalue
+useEffect()hook to remember the latestvalue.

 const usePrevious = (value) => {